Pain and Inflammation in Pets

 This a change from the typical dry kibble or wet food that is regulated as a feed product and not a food.
 Commercial pet food is susceptible to high heat and adulterated nutrients with fillers, added colors, and preservatives.
 Additionally, these options often contain allergens and contaminants like fungus and mold as well as rancid fats from improper storage.

 I am not suggesting any particular diet here but the more digestible and recognizable the food the better.
 Too much or too many proteins to digest, excessive starchy fillers (sugars), or food your pet is sensitive to can cause mild to severe GI upset.
-Pet CBD added daily may reduce your pets inflammatory response and quell digestive upset, even in difficult to diagnose cases.
+While not thoroughly tested, daily dosing of Pet CBD may reduce your pets inflammatory response and help with certain digestive issues.

 Medication post surgery (spay and neuter) could have side effects